 :: The Motivation: You know who really loves microtonal music?

 Anyway, in a book about microtonal music theory, I'm definitely going to talk makams/maqamat - the building blocks of the most widely practiced and loved microtonal music tradition in the world.
 I'm going to start by giving lots of raw data about the scales.
-I'll describe the scales as I've learned about them from multiple sources, basically in the order that I found them: Wikipedia, The Turkish Sources (including Esendere Kültür Sanat Derneği, and the Website of Dr. Hazim Gökçen, and the publications of Dr. Ozan Yarman, and some other things I've forgetten), then MaqamWorld, and Alsiadi, and the Kitāb al-Adwār by Safi al-Din al-Urmawi (as related in English by Owen Wright), and maybe some data from Oud For Guitarists and makamlar.net.
-Once I've shown all the scales, I'll do a lot of analysis to point out inconsistencies of description within a musical tradition, and to point out which scales are related across musical traditions and how they differ, all in terms of intervals - with at least rank-2, rank-3, and rank-4 analysis of everything, maybe higher rank interval analysis and higher prime limit frequency ratio analysis if I'm feeling sassy.
+I'll describe the scales as I've learned about them from multiple sources, basically in the order that I found them: Wikipedia, The Turkish Sources (including Esendere Kültür Sanat Derneği, and the Website of Dr. Hazim Gökçen, and the publications of Dr. Ozan Yarman), then for Arabic sources, we have MaqamWorld, and Alsiadi, and the Kitāb al-Adwār by Safi al-Din al-Urmawi (as related in English by Owen Wright), and we'll also look at data from Oud For Guitarists and makamlar.net and Margo Schulter.
+Once I've shown all the scales, I'll do a lot of analysis to point out inconsistencies of description within a musical tradition, and to point out which scales are related across musical traditions and how they differ, all in terms of intervals.

 It's a little frustrating to try to characterize makams and maqamat, since they vary by region and historic period and musician.
 It's a little bit like trying to construct the platonic ideal recipe for pie - not the best pie, but the one fundamental pie as it truly is, expressing itself in the recipes of all lands.
 You can't really do it, but you can gather lots of pie recipes and talk a little bit about the differences.
 That's what I'm here to do.